All Rounder

 “Stabilization of protein and protein-like molecules translates into preservation of both structure and functionality during storage and/or targeting, and such stabilization is mostly attained through establishment of a thermodynamic equilibrium with the (micro)environment.”
 (Victor M Balcão, Marta M D C Vila, “Structural and functional stabilization of protein entities: state-of-the-art”, 2014).

 If you put those two espresso shots in milk, the slower chilled one would taste significantly better.
 What’s incredibly interesting is if you dumped a freshly-pulled hot espresso into milk, it would taste just as good, if not better than the slowly chilled one in my experience.
-Is this stabilizing a protein in the best way?
+Is this stabilizing the “coffee system matrix” in the best way?
 Reaching a greater equilibrium by stabilizing in milks temperature vs flash chilling with MUCH colder surfaces for the coffee to only become much hotter again?
 I’m not too sure.

 Nucelous Coffee Tools tests, in my opinion, look incredibly inconclusive for a wide range of coffees.
-It’s also easy to modulate test data, as i’ve heard through the grapevine is all too common.
-Maybe what we should be doing is paying attention to the brewer MATERIAL we use at the source to trap BOTH aroma compounds (which hasn’t been done well) and other flavor compounds (my experience with slow, incremental flash chilling) by stabilizing proteins better through thermodynamic equilibrium.
+It’s also easy to modulate test data, as I've heard through the grapevine is all too common.
+Maybe what we should be doing is paying attention to the brewer MATERIAL we use at the source to trap BOTH aroma compounds (which hasn’t been done well) and other flavor compounds (my experience with slow, incremental flash chilling) by stabilizing coffees complex matrix better through thermodynamic equilibrium.
 This is an interesting topic I hope some people will experiment with, as it’s much over my head!

 Dosing High For A Wide Sweet Spot